ttngu207/neurodatawithoutborders.github.io/_pages/gettingstarted.md

 and also see the <a href="{{ site.url }}{{ site.baseurl }}/pynwb">PyNWB : Python Reference API documentation</a>
 in general for more details.

-For Matlab users, MatNWB also provides a Matlab API for NWB:N 2.
-For more details see the MatNWB repository on <a href="https://github.com/NeurodataWithoutBorders/matnwb"  target="_blank">GitHub</a> or on <a href="https://www.mathworks.com/matlabcentral/fileexchange/67741-neurodatawithoutborders-matnwb" target="_blank">FileExchange</a>.
+For Matlab users, MatNWB also provides a Matlab API for NWB:N 2.0.
+For more details, see the MatNWB repository on <a href="https://github.com/NeurodataWithoutBorders/matnwb"  target="_blank">GitHub</a> or on <a href="https://www.mathworks.com/matlabcentral/fileexchange/67741-neurodatawithoutborders-matnwb" target="_blank">FileExchange</a>.

 ## I am a developer and would like to contribute to NWB:N development